feathersjs-ecosystem/feathers-sync/README.md

 ## Caveats

-When listening to service events with this, all events are going to get propagated to all clients.
-This means, that your event listeners should not perform any actions that change the global state (e.g. write something into the database) because every client will perform the same action.
+When listening to service events with `feathers-sync`, all events are going to get propagated to all clients.
+This means, that your event listeners should not perform any actions that change the global state (e.g. write something into the database) because every server instance will perform the same action.

-Instead, event listeners should only be used to update the local state (e.g. a local cache) and send real-time updates to all connected clients, e.g. all browsers listening to websocket events.
+Instead, event listeners should only be used to update the local state (e.g. a local cache) and send real-time updates to all its clients.

-If you need to perform actions, for example setting up a first blog post after a new user has been created add it to the service method itself (which will only run on its own instance) or use [feather-hooks](https://github.com/feathersjs/feathers-hooks) after hooks.
+If you need to perform actions, for example setting up a first blog post after a new user has been created, add it to the service method itself (which will only run on its own instance) or use a [Feathers after hook](https://docs.feathersjs.com/api/hooks.html).

 ## License